 History of McAlester

-McAlester is the home of the Oklahoma State Penitentiary, site of an "inside the walls" prison rodeo from which ESPN's Sports Center once broadcast.
+McAlester is the home of the Oklahoma State Penitentiary, previously famous for the "inside the walls" prison rodeo.
 Sometimes Oklahomans refer to the state prison simply as "Big Mac" or "McAlester," and the town is referenced in that manner in the opening pages of The Grapes of Wrath when Tom Joad is released from there.
 The prison was also the site of a 1973 riot that lasted for days and is generally regarded as one of the worst in American history.

 McAlester is also the home of many of the employees of the nearby McAlester Army Ammunition Plant.
 This facility makes essentially all of the bombs used by the United States military.
 In 1998 McAlester became the home of the Defense Ammunition Center (DAC) which moved from Savanna, Illinois and relocated as a tenant on McAlester Army Ammunition Plant.